lists, notes, handouts, print, and text in all its formats and whether on screens or on paper.

 - Strategic and management plans e.g. management by objectives (MBO), especially written ones.

-- Write out your words for others to read, use handouts, noticeboards, and post-its.
+- Write out your words for others to read, and use handouts, noticeboards, and post-its.

 - Watch and read new material appearing on noticeboards – in the workplace, office, and online.